ellamedrano/Introduction/introduction.md

 ## Ella Mae Loria Medrano

-Hello, everyone!👋🏻 My name is Ella Mae Medrano and I am a Freshman student in Bicol University with an interest in computer science and creative projects. 👾 <br>
+Hello, everyone!👋🏻 My name is Ella Mae Medrano and I am a Freshman student in Bicol University with an interest in computer science and creative projects. 👾
+<br><br>
 One of my goals here is to get more comfortable using GitHub—not just for school projects, but also as a space for the little personal experiments I like starting (and hopefully finishing).

 ---

 > 👩🏻 **About Me Outside of Tech:**
 * Reading 📚
 * Listening to music 🎶
 * Playing the acoustic and bass guitar 🎸
 * Watching movies & series 🎬